These Asian countries are giving dual citizens an ultimatum on nationality -- and loyalty

 Los Angeles Examiner/USC Libraries/Corbis/Getty Images

 "In wartime, double citizenship showed disadvantage," Kondo said.
 "But in peacetime, dual citizens have many advantages" -- including visa-free travel to more countries, greater international employment opportunities, potentially cheaper university education, and more.
-There are modern downsides, too -- for instance, US dual citizens have to pay double taxation, but that's not the case for most countries."
+There are modern downsides, too -- for instance, US dual citizens have to pay double taxation, but that's not the case for most countries.

 The international context has now changed, and Japan's "beliefs are a little outdated," he added -- yet the government is reluctant to open up immigration laws and risk upsetting conservative voters.

 China's ban on dual nationality is also to ensure that its nationals are "only giving undivided loyalty to the government," said Low Choo Chin, a history lecturer at the Universiti Sains Malaysia.
 During the Cold War era, China's efforts to normalize relations with neighboring countries and end international isolation were hampered because "overseas Chinese were associated with revolutionary activities" and Communist uprisings, Low wrote in a 2016 paper.
 So, the Communist government formulated the current nationality law in 1980 to resolve "diplomatic frictions" and to "end divided loyalty among the overseas Chinese."
 Under Chinese President Xi Jinping, the government has cracked down on dual citizens, encouraging the public to report people secretly holding two passports.
-Those caught can find their access public services curtailed.
+Those caught can find their access to public services curtailed.
 The crackdown is part of the government's anti-corruption efforts against "dual nationals taking advantage of the grey areas in the law, and trying to evade legal sanctions with (their) foreign nationality status ... fleeing abroad, transferring their assets," said Low, pointing to estimates by the Chinese central bank that 18,000 corrupt officials may have fled the country with 800 billion yuan ($122 billion) between the mid-1990s and 2008.
 The matter of citizenship was thrust to the fore during the Covid-19 pandemic.
 In the midst of a crisis that transcended national boundaries, governments were suddenly faced with questions like: Which citizens do we claim as our own?
 For whom are we responsible?
 Who do we protect?

 Because China doesn't recognize dual citizenship, many Chinese nationals were forbidden from evacuating back to their country of second citizenship -- even if that was their place of birth or primary residency.